atl-jugheads/atl-jugheads.github.io/readme.md

 > "Open source, interactive data science and scientific computing across over 40 programming languages"
 > > jupyter.org

 Project Jupyter is all about bringing today’s best open source software to anyone that needs to work with data.
-You can try the Notebook, Jupyter's web-based exploratory computing environment, today through free online services like SageMathCloud[1] and Binder[2].
-Or, Jupyter can be easily installed[3] on your personal Linux, OSX or Windows computer.
-If you support many users, JupyterHub[4] can bring your compute resources and data to your users and groups with a powerful, familiar user experience.
+You can try the Notebook, Jupyter's web-based exploratory computing environment, today through free online services like SageMathCloud and Binder.
+Or, Jupyter can be easily installed on your personal Linux, OSX or Windows computer.
+If you support many users, JupyterHub can bring your compute resources and data to your users and groups with a powerful, familiar user experience.

 ```python